-Symptoms of stroke usually come on suddenly and without warning.
-Signs of lacunar stroke can include:
+When symptomatic, a lacunar stroke usually comes on suddenly and without warning.
+Symptoms may include:

 - slurred speech